GSA-TTS/docker-trestle/templates/ssp-rendering/lato/markdown/containers.md

 # 10.9.2 Container Image Scanning
 <!--
 Instructions: Describe how container images are scanned for security vulnerabilities.
 Which tools are used for container vulnerability scanning?
 How often are scans performed and how are images in the CI/CD pipeline scanned.
-Describe vulnerabilities identified in containers are remediated.
+Describe how vulnerabilities identified in containers are remediated.
 Note: GSA OCISO requires the use of Prisma Cloud for internal systems at GSA.
 -->

 # 10.9.3 Container Image Registry